openedx/XBlock/docs/xblock-tutorial/overview/introduction.rst

 **********************

-Developers can select from functionality developed by the Open edX community by installing an XBlock on their instance of Open edX.
+Developers can select from functionality developed by the Open edX community by installing an XBlock on their Open edX instance.
 Developers can integrate new or propriety functionality for use in XBlock runtimes by developing a new XBlock using the supported XBlock API.